 But in the meantime they had military service to undertake.

 Cecil claimed he was in Na Fianna during 1917/18 and became Captain of the Glasnevin Coy, taking part in local arms raids.
-Cecil joined F Coy, 2nd Battalion in April 1918.
+He joined F Coy, 2nd Battalion in April 1918.
 He was a Section Leader, carried out patrols and intelligence work and was on the attempted ambush on a troop train at Killester and an ambush of crown forces lorries at Ballybough (now Luke Kelly) Bridge.

 Cecil Malley was arrested at the Burning on 25 May 1921 and interned in Kilmainham Gaol.